 I never guessed that 9 years later, I would be fulfilling that childhood dream.
-I would become a Long Rider by travelling from Scotland to Cornwall on horseback with one of them.
+I would become a Long Rider, because I actually did travel an entire country from Scotland to Cornwall on horseback.

 It was pretty late in the summer before I committed to doing the ride.
 I was nervous about doing it, but the overwhelming feeling that I wanted to be out there, travelling on horseback had finally gotten the better of me.

 Typically, I don’t like to over-plan things or work to a rigid schedule, there are too many unknowns and too much that can go wrong, so as planning goes, mine was pretty basic.
 I had a good idea of the route across Scotland, thanks to the help of Long Rider, Vyv Wood-Gee, which made use of tracks across Highland Estates and quiet roads.
 Once in England I used the Pennine Bridleway and then the Sabrina Way as a rough guide for the route.
 I had only arranged a handful of places to stay, scattered all across the country, and the rest I filled in as we went.

 Where to Sleep?